BLUE HORIZON, BOOK 2

 “Shouldn’t we take this directly to the Legislature so they can get the word out?”

 “It would be more advantageous to take it to Argeia.
-Every computerized planet has their latest and greatest hardware there and it’ll be easier to share it now that the Legislature is, for all practical purposes, disbanded.”
+Every computerized planet has their latest and greatest hardware at the embassies there and it’ll be easier to share it now that the Legislature is, for all practical purposes, disbanded.”

 “That’s not good,” Merlin rumbled.